Choosing Your Pottery Clay – Best Pottery Clay For Beginners

 Before considering what equipment to buy, it’s worth thinking about what clay to use.
 There are many different clays you can choose from.
 Find out which one is best for you.

-After a lot of experimenting, searching, and asking a lot of questions, I now know an easier way to choose my clay.
-Let me share with you what I have learned to help make selecting clay easier.
-Here is your guide detailing the 5 main things a beginner potter should look for when choosing a clay.
+After a lot of experimenting, searching, and asking a lot of questions, I now know an easier way to choose the correct clay.
+Let me share with you the best Pottery Clay for beginners to help make selecting clay easier.
+Here is a guide detailing the 5 main things to look for when choosing your pottery clay.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.